Enderbyte-Programs/Curses-Plus/README.md

 ### SPECIAL INSTRUCTIONS FOR WINDOWS
 For Windows you need to also install ```windows-curses``` to provide the basic curses functionality

+## What's New?
+### Version 1.2
+-Add Log to ProgressBar class

+-Add WaitForKeyPress to ProgressBar class (default false)

+-Log is default false

+-Add to log with appendlog(text,colour)

+-colour is curses.color-pair() value.
+NOTE: You must pass it through color_pair() before giving it to appendlog().

 ## Uses